AI & Law

 The Attorney-Client Privilege Framework for AI

 Most managing partners think attorney-client privilege means "no computers can see client documents."
 That's not what the law requires.
 Illinois privilege rules protect confidential communications between attorney and client.
-The question isn't whether AI sees the documents — it's whether the AI system maintains the same confidentiality standards as your human staff.
+The question isn't whether AI sees the documents.
+It is whether the AI system maintains the same confidentiality standards as your human staff.

-I've worked with 23 North Shore law firms on AI implementation.
-Every single one initially worried about privilege waiver.
-None understood that ABA Model Rule 1.6 already covers this scenario through the "agents of the lawyer" provision.
+Nearly every North Shore firm that looks at AI implementation worries first about privilege waiver.
+Most have not read closely enough to see that ABA Model Rule 1.6 already covers this scenario through the "agents of the lawyer" provision.

 The Illinois State Bar's 2024 technology guidance clarifies that lawyers can use AI tools for document analysis as long as they maintain "reasonable efforts to prevent disclosure of confidential information."
 That means secure systems, proper access controls, and attorney supervision of outputs.